George-Catalin/Ensemble-LearningCOVID19/README.md

 ## Strcture
 The project has four directories:
-*  DataPreparation Script : Contains NPY_creator.py script for making npy arrays out of the images
+*  DataPreparation Script : Contains NPY_creator.py script for making npy arrays out of the images <\br>
 *  Model Training Script :
-   * train_model.py
+   * train_model.py - Script for training the models
+   * testing.py - Script for getting the performance metrics
+   * training.py - Contains functions for ensembling and function for measuring the performance of the ensembler